Fuzzy concept: Cognition and perceptual limits

-If there are more gradations and transitions in reality, than our conceptual or perceptual distinctions can capture, then it could be argued that how those distinctions will actually apply, must necessarily become vaguer at some point.
+If there are more gradations and transitions in reality, than our conceptual or perceptual distinctions can capture in our minds, then it could be argued that how those distinctions will actually apply, must necessarily become vaguer at some point.
+For the philosopher William James, the existence of "vagueness" ultimately expressed the fact that the content of reality is always richer than any conceptualizations can represent.

-Novelty
+Imprecision of novelty

 In interacting with the external world, the human mind may often encounter new, or partly new phenomena or relationships which cannot (yet) be sharply defined given the background knowledge available, and by known distinctions, associations or generalizations.

-Chaos
+Fuzziness and chaos

 It also can be argued that fuzzy concepts are generated by a certain sort of lifestyle or way of working which evades definite distinctions, makes them impossible or inoperable, or which is in some way chaotic.
 To obtain concepts which are not fuzzy, it must be possible to test out their application in some way.
 But in the absence of any relevant clear distinctions, lacking an orderly environment, or when everything is "in a state of flux" or in transition, it may not be possible to do so, so that the amount of fuzziness increases.

 Everyday occurrence

 Fuzzy concepts often play a role in the creative process of forming new concepts to understand something.
 In the most primitive sense, this can be observed in infants who, through practical experience, learn to identify, distinguish and generalise the correct application of a concept, and relate it to other concepts.
 However, fuzzy concepts may also occur in scientific, journalistic, programming and philosophical activity, when a thinker is in the process of clarifying and defining a newly emerging concept which is based on distinctions which, for one reason or another, cannot (yet) be more exactly specified or validated.
 Fuzzy concepts are often used to denote complex phenomena, or to describe something which is developing and changing, which might involve shedding some old meanings and acquiring new ones.